KerkhoffTechnologies/docker-autopostgresqlbackup/README.md

 * `DBPASS`: PostgreSQL password
 * `DBNAMES`: space-separated list of DBs to back up (omit to back up everything)

-See `backup-postgresql` for a more complete list of variables.
+See `backup-postgresql` and configure-autopostgresqlbackup for a more complete list of variables.

-You should mount these files from somewhere persistent:
+These files should be mounted from somewhere persistent:

 * `/root/.ssh/authorized_keys`
 * `/etc/ssh/ssh_host_dsa_key`